gongpx20069/rag-lab/README.md

 ## Contact

-For more information, please contact us at pxgong@targetpilot.ai, vincentpo@targetpilot.ai.
+For more information, please contact us at pxgong19@fudan.edu.cn.